 (20) makes further clear predictions as to where LE quantity-sensitive DFA should and should not occur.
-We predict that there will be no palatal fricatives following vowels which do not contain |palatality| (low vowels, schwa, / ν , ν , ν , 2.).
+Clearly, we predict that there will be no palatal fricatives following vowels which do not contain |palatality| (low vowels, schwa, $/\upsilon$, υ , υ :/).
 DFA should also not occur in words with the DRESS vowel, such as tech, because neither the foot-structure nor headedness requirements are met, as shown in (23).

-DFA should also not occur in fricatives following the GOAT vowel, as in toke, because the headedness requirement is not met, as in (24), nor will it occur in words with the NURSE/SQUARE vowel, such as Turk, as in (25).
+DFA should also not occur in fricatives following the GOAT vowel, as in toke, because the headedness requirement is not met, as shown in the rhyme in (24), nor will it occur in words with the NURSE/SQUARE vowel, such as Turk, as shown in (25).

-We predict that the process will occur, however, following the PRICE vowel, as in tyke, shown in (26), and this also holds for words like take (with FACE).
+We predict that the process will occur, however, following the PRICE vowel, as in tyke, as shown in (26), and the same prediction holds for words like take (with the FACE vowel).

-Finally, we predict that LE quantity-sensitive DFA will also occur in a medial environment in words with a FLEECE, PRICE or FACE vowel, such as taking or bacon (which would be [(bei)çn]), as shown (minus the initial consonant) in (27), because the fricative is in the environment described in (20).
-DFA is predicted not to occur, however, in medial dorsal fricatives following a short vowel, including KIT, as in words such ticking or chicken ([(t͡jtʌn)]), as shown (minus initial consonant) in (28), because the fricative is foot-internal.
+Finally, in this regard, we predict that LE quantity-sensitive DFA will also occur in a medial environment in words with a FLEECE, PRICE or FACE vowel, such as taking or (monomorphemic) bacon (which would be $[(bei)\varsigma\eta]$), as shown (minus the initial consonant) in (27), because the dorsal fricative is in the environment described in (20).
+DFA is predicted not to occur, however, in medial dorsal fricatives following a short vowel, including the KIT vowel, as in words such ticking or (monomorphemic) chicken (which would be $[(t]i\chi\eta)]$), as shown (minus the initial consonant) in (28), because the fricative here is foot-internal.

-These predictions are empirical, but their full testing is beyond the scope of this paper.
-They can, however, be easily checked against all previous descriptions of LE dorsal fricatives, as described in section 3.1.
+The predictions made here are empirical, but the full testing of them is beyond the scope of this paper.
+They can, however, be easily checked against all previous descriptions of dorsal fricatives in LE, as described in section 3.1.
 They hold up well in this light.
 As mentioned above, Knowles (1973) does not transcribe or describe palatals, possibly because his fieldwork was conducted before the pattern of DFA described here was innovated.
-The other representative transcriptions and descriptions that are based on first-hand phonetic analysis (we consider here Marotta & Barth 2005, Watson 2007c and Ogden 2009), fit well with what we predict.24 Watson's (2007c, 353) observation that 'palatal fricatives can be found following the close front monophthong [i:] and closing diphthongs [ei, ai]' is clearly compatible - it does not explicitly exclude palatals following short vowels, but we might expect that Watson would mention short vowels in this place if he had noticed palatals following them.
-None of the previous work discussed here provides an example of a dorsal fricative following a short front high vowel that we could consider, apart from Wells (1982), which transcribes neck as [nex] - if this is allowed as a relevant datum, it is compatible with what we predict.
+The other representative transcriptions and descriptions that are based on first-hand phonetic analysis (we consider here Marotta & Barth 2005, Watson 2007c and Ogden 2009), fit well with what we predict here.24 Watson's (2007c, 353) observation that 'palatal fricatives can be found following the close front monophthong [i:] and closing diphthongs [ei, ai]' is clearly compatible - it does not explicitly exclude palatals following short vowels, but we might expect that Watson would mention short vowels in this place if he had noticed palatals following them.
+None of the previous work discussed here happens to provide an example of a dorsal fricative following a short front high vowel that we could consider, apart from Wells (1982), which transcribes neck as [nex] - if this is allowed as a relevant datum, it is compatible with what we predict.

-The transcriptions discussed in section 3.1 unambiguously describe back dorsals following short vowels, as in [bax] back (given by Watson and Ogden), [dbx] dock (Watson and Ogden), [t^sux] took (Watson); in terms of post-long-vowel fricatives, all data also fit our predictions, as in [fa:x] shark (Watson), [wi:ç] week (Watson and Ogden), [laiç] like (Watson and Marotta & Barth), [t^seiç] take (Watson), and also in terms of the GOAT vowel, as shown in [klɛʉx, k^hlɛʉx] cloak (Watson) and [sməʉx] smoke (Ogden), even though the authors transcribe the vowel slightly differently.
+The transcriptions discussed in section 3.1 unambiguously describe back dorsals following short vowels, as in [bax] back (given by Watson and Ogden), [dvx] dock (Watson and Ogden), [tsvx] took (Watson); in terms of post-long-vowel fricatives, all data also fit our predictions, as in [fax] shark (Watson), [wi:ç] week (Watson and Ogden), [laɪç] like (Watson and Marotta & Barth), [tseic] take (Watson), and also in terms of the GOAT vowel, as shown in [kleux, khleux] cloak (Watson) and [sməux] smoke (Ogden), even though the authors transcribe the vowel slightly differently.
 All of this is as predicted above.